Neural Vortex Method: from Finite Lagrangian Particles to Infinite Dimensional Eulerian Dynamics: Results

 Besides simple systems like leapfrogging vortex rings, NVM is capable of predicting complicated turbulence systems.
+This example's primary purpose is to illustrate our network's ability to handle more complex problems.

 Figure \ref{fig:turbulence} depicts the two-dimensional Lagrangian scalar fields at $t=1$ with the initial condition $\phi = x$ and resolution $2000^2$.
 The governing equation of the Lagrangian scalar fields is

+The evolution of the Lagrangian scalar fields is induced by $O(10)$ and $O(100)$ NVM vortex particles at random positions $\backsim U(0,4)$ with random strengths $\backsim U(0,2)$.
+We remark that the same trained model is used for both cases.
+There is no correlation between the positions and vortex particle strengths of the two sets of vortex particles.

-The evolution of the Lagrangian scalar fields are induced by $O(10)$ and $O(100)$ random NVM vortex particles.
-Based on the particle velocity field from the NVM, a backward-particle-tracking method is applied to solve \eqref{eq:phi_L}, and then the iso-contour of the Lagrangian field can be extracted as material structures in the evolution \cite{Yang2010a,Yang2011a,ZhaoYangChen2016a,ZhengYangChen2016,Zheng2019}.
+Based on the particle velocity field from the NVM, a backward-particle-tracking method is applied to solve \eqref{eq:phi_L}.
+Then the iso-contour of the Lagrangian field can be extracted as material structures in the evolution \cite{Yang2010a,Yang2011a,ZhaoYangChen2016a,ZhengYangChen2016,Zheng2019}.
 In Figure \ref{fig:turbulence} (a), the spiral structure \cite{Lundgren1982, Lundgren1993} of individual NVM vortex particles can be observed clearly due to the small number of NVM vortex particles.
-In Figure \ref{fig:turbulence} (b), the underlying field exhibits turbulent behaviors, since it is generated with a large number of NVM vortex particles.
-We demonstrate that NVM is capable of generating an accurate depiction of complex turbulence systems with low computational cost.
+In Figure \ref{fig:turbulence} (b), the underlying field exhibits turbulent behaviors since it is generated with a large number of NVM vortex particles.

+Generally, the high-resolution results shown in Figure \ref{fig:turbulence} can only be achieved by supercomputation using grid-based methods \cite{Yang2010a}, while NVM allows these to be generated on any laptop with GPU.
+We demonstrate that NVM is capable of generating an accurate depiction of complex turbulence systems with low computational costs.

+We show in Figure \ref{fig:errorturbulence} the relative errors of velocity for predicting the problem in Figure \ref{fig:turbulence}(b) with different particle sizes.
+It can be seen that the flow evolution predicted by the NVM converges to the exact solution simulated by the DNS grid method as the number of NVM particles increases.